nod5/TwoCamControl/README.md

 ## Optional Settings (Default Value)
 - **Auto zoom (0)** Auto zoom this number of steps when right/left camera connects.
-- **Wait (0)** Wait this number of miliseconds before the camera shoots.
+- **Wait (400)** Wait this number of miliseconds before the camera shoots.
 Use this to add a delay in a hardware setup where shoots are triggered by a mousewheel that the platen touches on its way down.
 Set to 0 for no delay.
 - **Mousewheel (off)** Mouse wheel down triggers a shoot.
 - **Numpad keys (off)** Activate numpad key controls (see below).
 - **Space (off)** Space button triggers a shoot.
 - **PC Save (on)** Save images directly to PC.
 Uncheck to save to camera SD cards (not to PC).
-Save to SD mode uses chdkptp `shoot` command with parameters set by user in the rsint options field.
+Save to SD mode uses chdkptp "shoot" command with parameters set by user in the rsint options field.
 Try parameter raw=1 for raw shoot.
 - **Alt Zoom (off)** Use click('zoom_in') method instead of the default set_zoom method.
 If this is checked then the numbers in the auto zoom settings are interpreted as the number of click zoom actions to auto perform on connect.
 - **rsint options (-cmdwait=600 -tv=1/160)** parameters for the `rsint` command.
 See file `USAGE.TXT` in chdkptp for more. `cmdwait` is the number of seconds until rsint times out.
 - **extraprocess ()** Path to some external tool to run at project start.
 Example: `C:\folder\program.exe` .
 TwoCamControl sends the project name as a command line parameter.
 The project name is a timestamp (YYYYMMDDhhmmss).